Bluelab Blog

 Is the probe replaceable?

 The Pulse probe is not replaceable.
-Bluelab offers a one year warranty.
+Bluelab offers a one-year warranty.
 With proper care, the Bluelab Pulse can last many years more.
-It is not suitable for use with Rockwool or in extremely rocky soil as that can damage the prongs.
+It is not suitable for use in extremely rocky soil, as that can damage the prongs. *It does not work in media with large voids (Perlite) or media that can be permanently distorted (rockwool).

 Why do I get different EC measurements with my previous method compared to the Pulse?